monkdbofficial/monk-documentation/monkdb-sql/commands/51_DROP_SERVER.md

 # MonkDB: `DROP SERVER` Statement

-`DROP SERVER` is a DDL statement used in CrateDB to remove one or more foreign servers.
+`DROP SERVER` is a DDL statement used in MonkDB to remove one or more foreign servers.
 Dropping a server requires AL (Admin Level) permission on the cluster level.

 ## SQL Statement